willkim1126/Project-Foodie/README.md

 - **Mean Squared Error:** 67260671.69
 - **R² Score:** -0.00

-...
 Based on the evaluation metric, we can we see that our model performing horribly.
 Very horribly.
 The MSE suggest that the model has extremely large prediction errors.
 The RMSE is around 8201 minutes based on MSE,  which is an enormous error for predicting cooking time.
-The $R^2$ score of 0.00 indicates that the model performs no better than simply predicting the mean value for all samples.
+The R^2^ score of 0.00 indicates that the model performs no better than simply predicting the mean value for all samples.
 Moreover, it's negative, telling us that it's worse than just predicitng mean.
 Ultimately, this suggests the model has failed to capture any meaningful relationship between features and target.

-## Final Model
+## Improved Model

 ### Exploring the 'minutes' column
 One of the causes of the poor performance of the model might be due to extreme outliers in the 'minutes' column.
 Further analysis on the data is much needed.